-This sense of safety and serenity means its very popular with affluent families, many of whom work in the City and send their children to nearby independent schools such as Putney High School for Girls.
+This sense of safety has led it to be popular with affluent families, many of whom work in the City and send their children to nearby independent schools such as Putney High School for Girls.
 Young professionals are also increasingly drawn to the area by the chic new apartment buildings, relaxed pace and easy links to Central London.

 On a Map